Severe Weather Statement issued for Kingman by NWS - News Break

 Severe Weather Statement issued for Kingman by NWS

 Effective: 2021-06-25 14:39:00 CDT Expires: 2021-06-25 21:00:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Kingman A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 745 PM CDT FOR KINGMAN COUNTY At 724 PM CDT, a severe thunderstorm was located near Kingman, moving northeast at 40 mph.
-HAZARD...70 mph wind gusts and nickel size hail.
+Target Area: Kingman A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 745 PM CDT FOR KINGMAN COUNTY At 713 PM CDT, a severe thunderstorm was located 6 miles southwest of Kingman, moving northeast at 40 mph.
+HAZARD...60 mph wind gusts and nickel size hail.
 SOURCE...Radar indicated.
-IMPACT...Expect considerable tree damage.
-Damage is likely to mobile homes, roofs, and outbuildings.
-Locations impacted include Kingman, Cunningham, Murdock, Waterloo, Willowdale, Spivey, Cleveland, Penalosa, Rago, Mt Vernon, Kingman Airport and Cheney State Park.
-HAIL...0.88IN WIND...70MPHalerts.weather.gov
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Kingman.
+HAIL...0.88IN WIND...60MPHalerts.weather.gov